deleeuw/jansweb/content/post/news/voronoi.md

 the objects.
 By "measure" we mean that each variable j maps the n objects into a set of k(j) possible values, the *categories* of the variable.
-The number of categories can be finite or infinite, the categories can be nominal, ordinal, or numerical.
+The number of categories can be finite or infinite and the categories can be nominal, ordinal, or numerical.
 In actual data analysis the number of categories that are actually present in the data will necessarily be finite.

-HA maps objects and categories into a low-dimensional Euclidean space.
-The numerical output is an n * p matrix X of *object scores* and $m$ matrices Y(j), of dimension k(j) * p, of *category quantifications* or *category transformations*.
+HA maps objects and categories into a p-dimensional Euclidean space.
+The numerical output is an n x p matrix X of *object scores* and m matrices Y(j), of dimension k(j) x p, of *category quantifications* or *category transformations*.
 One of the main graphical output are the *star plots*.
 There is one star plot for